In major shift for Europe, Germany to spend $113B on defense - NewsBreak

 On the European front, European Union interior and foreign ministers were holding emergency talks Sunday to respond to the crisis.

-Interior ministers were debating how to cope with an influx of refugees, as well as managing security challenges on EU borders with Ukraine and humanitarian aid to the country.
-The U.N. refugee agency said as of Sunday more than 368,000 people had fled Ukraine and estimated that 4 million could flee if the fighting spreads.
+Interior ministers were debating how to cope with an influx of refugees from Ukraine, as well as managing security challenges on EU borders with Ukraine and humanitarian aid to the country.
+The U.N. refugee agency said as of Sunday more than 365,000 people had fled the country and estimated that 4 million could flee if the fighting spreads.

+Later Sunday, EU foreign ministers were meeting via videoconference to discuss sending more military aid to Ukraine.

 Borrell says the EU ministers will also weigh “further measures in support of Ukraine, against aggression by Russia.”
-The meeting is informal, so no binding decisions can be taken, but their recommendations could be enacted in coming days.
+The meeting is informal, so no binding decisions on support or fresh sanctions can be taken but their recommendations could be enacted in coming days.

-As Greece sent more military aid and Italy weighed its own contributions, Turkish officials termed Russia's invasion a “war,” a categorization that could lead Ankara to close down the Turkish straits to Russian warships, as Kyiv requested earlier this week.
-The 1936 Montreux Convention gives Turkey the right to bar “belligerent states” from using the Dardanelles and the Bosporus during wartime but provides an exception for Black Sea vessels to return to port.

-On the sanctions front, Japan joined the United States and European nations in cutting key Russian banks from the SWIFT international financial banking system.
-Japan will also freeze assets of Putin and other top Russian officials, while sending $100 million in emergency humanitarian aid to Ukraine, Prime Minister Fumio Kishida told reporters.
+The meeting came after the United States and European nations agreed Saturday to impose the most potentially crippling financial sanctions yet on Russia by going after the central bank reserves that underpin the Russian economy and severing some Russian banks from the SWIFT global financial network.

 Catholic and Orthodox religious leaders, meanwhile, prayed Sunday for peace, voiced solidarity with Ukrainians and denounced the Russian invasion.

-At the Vatican, Ukrainian flags fluttered in St. Peter’s Square as Pope Francis delivered his weekly Sunday blessing and appealed for global solidarity for “the suffering people of Ukraine.”

-“Those who make war forget humanity,” Francis said, adding that such a mentality "relies on the diabolical and perverse logic of weapons, which is the farthest thing from God’s will.”
+“Those who make war forget humanity,” Pope Francis said during his Sunday noon blessing in St. Peter's Square, as a cluster of Ukrainian blue and yellow flags fluttered below.
+He said such a mentality "relies on the diabolical and perverse logic of weapons, which is the farthest thing from God’s will.”

 Francis refrained from citing Russia by name, in apparent deference to his hopes to keep dialogue open with the Russian Orthodox Church.